thinhnotes/MCW-Line-of-business-application-migration/README.md

-## Microsoft Cloud Workshops - Retirement Survey

-As we look to streamline content and improve training, we are considering retiring the Microsoft Cloud Workshop (MCW) program.
-Please take a moment to fill out the [Microsoft Cloud Workshop Survey](https://forms.office.com/r/834zwtaNtK) and give us your feedback.

 # Line-of-business application migration

 Fabrikam Fabrics is a major manufacturer and distributor of clothing and soft furnishing materials.
 The CTO, James Lynch, was hired 6 months ago with a mandate to address ever-increasing IT costs.
 He has identified a sprawling IT estate, including a substantial legacy server footprint with 448 servers and VMs identified to date.
 There is a complex web of dependencies between servers and no-one has a clear view of the entire estate.